jmclay-epcc/VirusSim/README.md

 The tasks that this script executes can be broken down into these steps:-

-1. A pygame instance is initiated, and its window size defined (we can do this here as opposed to within the while loop that is started after step 3 because the window size never changes).
+1. A pygame instance is initiated, and its window size defined.
 We also import the infectionLogic.py script at this point.

 2. The initial player stats are pulled from the infectionLogic,py script.
-A random starting position is also created for the player (we don’t really need to worry about this too much because decoupled_server.py will correct this to a valid value if a crap value is generated).
+The player is given a starting position between -1000,1000 and -1000,-1000, which might seem odd but is for a good reason.
+The client does not know the size of the playable area (to do this we'd have to share the board dimensions over the websocket, which is doable but a bit redundant), so giving them a nice random initial distribution that makes full use of the playable area is hard.
+However, the server already has the capability to do this - when a player finds themselves outside of the playable area (this can happen if they set their movement speed very high, or if they somehow send bad position data), they automatically get dropped back into a random place in the full playable area.
+So by having each player spawn in an initially bad location, the server will automatically redistributes them into good locations after 1 frame (technically 2 frames if they get respawned into a wall but they'll be put into a good location 99% of the time after that).

 3. The client script is then connected to the server.
 Every step beyond this is contains within a while loop and will repeat until the pygame window is closed.

 4. The control UI elements are defined (directional buttons, infection status readout, etc).
-A set of If statements check for control inputs (e.g. move up, move left, etc), and current player position X and Y values correspondingly.
+A set of If statements check for control inputs (e.g. move up, move left, etc), and updates the players position accordingly.
 A check is also done on the players infection status, and the readout is updated if needed.
 The pygame window is then flipped to display these UI changes.

 5. The players name and stats are then saved into a dictionary, with the following format:-

-	player name: player pos X player pos Y, infection Status, virus name, infection distance, infection strength
+	player name: player pos X, player pos Y, infection Status, virus name, infection distance, infection strength

 	This dictionary is then send to the server as a json file (see step 3 in decoupled_server.py).

 6. The client then awaits a reply from the server, which will consist of a json file containing the names and stats of every player connected to the server (see step 7 in decoupled_server.py).
-The players own stats are then extracted from this list, and uses them to update its own X and Y positions (in case the values it sent to the server in step 5 were illegal, and the server sent back corrected legal values).
+The players own stats are then extracted from this list, and uses them to update its own X and Y positions (in case the values it sent to the server in step 5 were illegal and the server sent back corrected legal values).

 7. infectionLogicDef, which is held within infectionLogic.py, is invoked, with the player list that we received from the server in step 6 as the input (as well as a counter, which is just a number that ticks up by one every frame and resets to 0 if the player becomes infected or if it exceeds a certain value defined in infectionLogic.py).
 This returns updated values for infection status, virus name, infection strength, and the counter.